 As a child, I revered my father and I didn’t understand him.
 I instinctively knew that my survival depended upon him.
 My father was a hard worker.
 He was industrious.
 He could create something out of nothing: a garden, a tree house, an addition to our home.
 He was a dispenser of my material happiness; a joyous day was when he occasionally brought home a cake or donuts.
-Then, I knew my father was pleased and I was happy.
+During those times, I knew my father was pleased and I was happy.
 Sometimes, when I did something wrong, my father would get angry.
 At that point, I feared him as he was the bestower of punishment.
-But I loved my dad and I knew he loved me.
-But in the mind of a child, he was not human, he was a god.
+But I loved my dad, and I knew he loved me.
+But in the mind of a child, he was not human; he was a god.
 And a distant god.

 My father was ambitious, bold, and loud.
 I wasn’t like him.
 My father was strong and stout.
 I wasn’t.
 My father was a man’s man.
 I considered myself less than a boy.
 I always shrunk next to him.
 My father could fix anything, always choosing the right tool and using it correctly; he could drive tractors; lift massive wooden beams with the power of his muscle; he was never bullied; he was no man’s fool.
 I felt safe but unsure when I was around him.
 As for myself, I couldn’t stay vertical on my bike; I was unable to throw a ball more than five feet; when I held a hammer or a screwdriver I inevitably hit my thumb or stripped the screw.
-Instead, I sat for hours with a pencil and drew little pictures of imaginary words filled with rabbits and rainbows.
+Instead, I sat for hours with a pencil and drew little pictures of imaginary worlds filled with rabbits and rainbows.
 The boys at school mercilessly teased me while I stood by humiliated unable to say a word in my defense.
 I was ashamed.
 One day, I was so petrified that I soiled myself.
 Although my dad was nowhere near the schoolyard to witness my disgrace, I thought he was watching and he knew.
-In some strange way, I thought I failed both god and man.
+In some strange way, I thought I failed both God and man.

-The picture of Jesus presented at school, was of a slightly effeminate constantly smiling hippie.
+The picture of Jesus presented at school, was of a slightly effeminate, constantly smiling hippie.
 He preached some nebulous doctrine about love, but eventually fell to the political powers of intolerance and oppression.
 I could never figure out exactly why He was killed, because no one should have even cared about Him.
-The most indelible picture of Christ implanted in my brain during those years was Jesus as the simpering flower-child from Godspell.
-The school wide viewing of that film in the darkened gymnasium was an experience that would change the course of my life.
-If my father was more god than man, this Jesus was more man than god.
-If my father was larger-than-life and somewhat overpowering, this Jesus was mundane and cloying.
+The most indelible picture of Christ implanted in my brain, during those years, was Jesus as the simpering flower-child from Godspell.
+The school-wide viewing of that film in the darkened gymnasium was an experience that would change the course of my life.
+If my father was more God than man, this Jesus was more man than God.
+If my father was larger than life and somewhat overpowering, this Jesus was mundane and cloying.
 And as I grew older, I scorned both of these gods.
 In homosexuality, I thought I could find the perfect man – someone who was masculine and powerful, but unquestionably accepting and compassionate.

 At first, my father didn’t know what to make of the situation.
-He stayed away and I stayed in my room.
+He stayed away, and I stayed in my room.
 I prayed to God, not knowing I was praying.
 Because I was in so much physical pain, I couldn’t concentrate on any of the simple prayers that I inaccurately remembered from childhood.
 Instead, I just pleaded for help.
 I begged.
 And for the next few days, I lived as a hermit.
 But I was still uncertain.

 Slowly, I ventured out of my monastic cell and went in search of answers.
-I made my way almost directly to my parent’s bookshelf.
-Without even thinking, I took two books back to my room: The Bible and The Catechism of the Catholic Church; I had read neither.
+I made my way almost directly to my parents’ bookshelf.
+Without even thinking, I took two books back to my room: The Bible and the Catechism of the Catholic Church; I had read neither.

 Over the next few days, I selectively studied again and again certain passages.
 Primarily the forgiveness of the public sinner by Christ and the paragraphs in the Catechism dealing with homosexuality.
 There was compassion and then there was strength all residing in Truth.
 Christ was not the ineffectual wimp I imagined since grammar school.
 He stood up to the bullies, and then He consoled the wounded.
 But He didn’t leave them cowering in the dust; He gave us His Word to live by, and the laws which should guide our every thought.
 He offered a way out.

-I stood and watched semi-concealed halfway up the stairway as a few small beads on a cord passed through my father’s fingers.
+I stood and watched semi-concealed, halfway up the stairway, as a few small beads on a cord passed through my father’s fingers.
 As a child, I never knew how to pray the Rosary.
-Over the past few years, my only recollection of a Rosary was the one a young singer named Madonna constantly wore around her neck.
+Over the past few years, my only recollection of a rosary was the one a young singer named Madonna constantly wore around her neck.
 In my mind, it had become almost a profane object, transformed from the sacred as the crucifix was always strategically situated inside Madonna’s ample cleavage.
 But in the rough calloused hands of my father, the Rosary had been restored to its rightful meaning and significance.
 Like my childhood conception of Jesus Christ, there was more to my father than I previously believed.